 Usually, if an owner decides to crop the ears, they will also have the Boxer's tail docked.

-Docking is the process of having the natural tail of the Boxer cut.
+Docking is the process of having a certain percentage of a Boxer puppy or dog's natural tail removed.
 This is done to produce a short tail that stands erect.

 There is quite a difference in appearance between a Boxer with a docked tail and one with a natural tail.